 There is some damage to the oak near the middle of the tall vertical piece at the right side of the back (when viewed from the rear) and to the horizontal member at the base (between the chair’s back legs).

-The chair is beautifully preserved, especially its intricate carving that is quite extraordinary, when we consider that it is made of oak, one of the hardest of woods.
+The chair is well-preserved, especially its intricate carving that is quite extraordinary.
+This is reinforced when we consider that our chair is made of oak, one of the hardest of woods, compared to the somewhat softer walnut of the original from which it was copied.

-Ader-Tajan, Collection Bruno Perrier Haute Epoque (Catalog for Sale at Auction on April 6, 1992 at the Hôtel Drouot, Paris); Boccador, Jacqueline, Le Mobilier Français du Moyen Age à la Renaissance (Editions d'Art Monelle Hayot, Saint-Just-en-Chaussée, 1988); Fligny, Laurence, Le Mobilier en Picardie 1200-1700 (Picard Editeur, Paris, 1990); Thirion, Jacques, Le Mobilier du Moyen Age et de la Renaissance en France (Editions Faton, Dijon, 1998); Viollet-le-Duc, Eugène, Le Mobilier Médiéval (Georges Bernage, editor) (Editions Heimdal, 2003)
+Ader-Tajan, Collection Bruno Perrier Haute Epoque (Catalog for Sale at Auction on December 7, 1993 at the Hôtel Drouot, Paris); Boccador, Jacqueline, Le Mobilier Français du Moyen Age à la Renaissance (Editions d'Art Monelle Hayot, Saint-Just-en-Chaussée, 1988); *Bos, Agnès, Mobilier du Moyen Age et de la Renaissance — La Collection du Musée du Louvre (Editions du Musée du Louvre/Somogy, Paris, 2019); Fligny, Laurence, Le Mobilier en Picardie 1200-1700 (Picard Editeur, Paris, 1990); Kisluk-Grosheide, Danielle, et al ed., Salvaging the Past: Georges Hoentschel and French Decorative Arts from The Metropolitan Museum of Art (Metropolitan Museum, New York, 2013); Molinier, Emile et al, Catalogue Officiel Illustré de Exposition Retrospective, Exposition Universelle de 1900 (Lemercier et Cie, Paris, 1900); Thirion, Jacques, Le Mobilier du Moyen Age et de la Renaissance en France (Editions Faton, Dijon, 1998); Viollet-le-Duc, Eugène, Le Mobilier Médiéval (Georges Bernage, editor) (Editions Heimdal, 2003)

 This throne chair could function as a "hall chair" in the entryway of a home but could also be placed at the head of a Gothic dining table, including one used as a conference table.